dataliterate/data-populator/README.md

 ![Populate with Preset](populate-with-preset-dialog.png)

+**Populate again** (⌘⇧X) re-populates all selections with the last used Preset/JSON and options configuration.
+Great for "shuffling" through different data sets.

+**Place SVG** will prompt you for picking a SVG asset on your computer.
+It will replace the selected shape and adapt its properties (like size, color, shadow …).

+**Place image** will prompt you for picking an image on your computer and then use it as the background for the selected shape.

 **Reveal Presets** will point you into the plugin's location for its Presets.
 Presets are simply JSON files and folders with image assets that live inside the plugin bundle.
 In there, you can use any desired folder structure.

-**Populate again** (⌘⇧X) re-populates all selections with the last used Preset/JSON and options configuration.
-Great for "shuffling" through different data sets.
+To find the "Preset" folder inside the plugin bundle, right click _Sketch Data Populator.sketchplugin_ and select _Show Package Contents_.

 ---